 Click and Change

 With Austrumi Linux, you do not have to spend considerable time fiddling with style and theme configurations to change the look and feel.
-All you have to do is use the change option in system settings.
+All you have to do is use the change option in the system settings.

-It took a single click to morph the default desktop view into a more modern looking desktop with a MacOS-style dock at the bottom, and several docky-style applets on the desktop.
+It took a single click to morph the default desktop view into a more modern-looking desktop with a MacOS-style dock at the bottom and several docky-style applets on the desktop.